Vice-Chancellor's Group Meeting - 14 November 2017

 Deputy Vice-Chancellor & Vice-President, Research and Innovation

-In developing this policy the University had regard to the provisions of section 40B(1)(b) of the Human Rights Act 2004 (ACT).
+In developing this procedure the University had regard to the provisions of section 40B(1)(b) of the Human Rights Act 2004 (ACT).

 all staff and affiliates undertaking consultancy work on behalf of the University; and